pbp-group3-2025/velp/README.md

 # Application description (application story proposed and its benefits)

+The proposed application is a web-based platform that provides comprehensive information about football and futsal venues in Jakarta.
+It allows users to discover, review, and book sports venues easily, offering details such as location, pricing, and availability.
+Users can share their experiences by submitting reviews and ratings, helping others choose the best places to play.
+Beyond venue information, the app fosters community interaction through a Posts section, where users can share updates and discussions, and a Community section, where they can join local groups to organize matches or events.
+A built-in report system ensures a safe and moderated environment.
+Overall, this application enhances convenience, promotes transparency, supports local sports communities, and helps digitalize Jakarta’s football and futsal ecosystem.

 # List of modules to be implemented

-1. Review
+1. Review (Fanny)
-2. Venues (Admin)
+2. Venues (Admin) (Aldebaran)
-3. Community
+3. Community (Ghani)
-4. Book Venue
+4. Book Venue (Adit)
-5. Posts
+5. Posts (Tara)
-6. Report
+6. Report (Gabriel)

 # Main product category initial dataset source